 By default, Foundry VTT uses port

 30000.
-You can change this by manually editing the
+You can modify which port is used by passing the

 Where Do I Put My Content?¶

 Once your server is up and running the first step is to create a new World.
 Once you have a world created, you will